 connect with more than 5,000 fans, volunteers and BTA staff on Facebook

-September is a great month to buy annual membership -- these start at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA
+Summer is a great season to buy annual membership -- starting at $60 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

-Plan breakfast or lunch in our nearby town of Superior, local restaurants are just five-minutes drive east of BTA and several offer discounts to Arboretum visitors and annual members.
+Plan breakfast or lunch in our neighboring town of Superior, local restaurants are just five-minutes drive east of BTA

 Check out Local Restaurants